Time: 10:00 - 13:00

 Please note it is important that you sign up and log in to your course Google classroom prior to the first session.
 Joining detail will be sent to you via email (check your junk/spam folder).

 Are there any other costs?
 Is there anything I need to bring?

 Basic materials are provided, such as acrylic and oil paint, basic brushes and paper.

-If you would like to extend the range for your personal use, your tutor will be able to advise you on what to buy and where to buy it from.
+If you would like to extend the range for your personal use, your tutor will be able to advise you.
 Please wear old clothes.